Chapter 49 BWV 249 Kommt, eilet und laufet

 It is understandable that this movement was thought for many years to be derived from a lost concerto, but several of the characteristics described above mark it out as being structurally divergent.

 No criticism can be made of the quality of this searingly expressive music in its cantata/oratorio setting.
-But it is dangerous to argue for a concerto precedent.
+But one must be careful about arguing for a concerto precedent.

 Tenor bass aria.